VlahdimyrLB/VlahdimyrLB/README.md

 - 👋 Hi, I’m Vlahdimyr Bambalan
 - 👀 I’m interested in Software Development, Adventures and Gachaing.
-- 👨‍💻 Currently mastering my skills in NodeJS-ExpressJS and ReactJS.
+- 👨‍💻 Currently learning and using Laravel and Vue.
-- 💼 Work: C# Desktop & PHP-Laravel || Personal Projects/Sidelines: MERN Stack
+- 💼 Work: Laravel-Vue || Personal Sidelines: MERN Stack
 - 💞️ I’m looking to collaborate on development of full-stack web applications or static websites.
 - 📫 How to reach me
       - Facebook: [Vlahdimyr Bambalan](https://www.facebook.com/vlahdimyr)